microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/pencil2.png"><a name="1-1">1.1 Using Query Store for Performance Analysis</a></h2>

 In this module you will learn how to use the Query Store, a built-in performance analysis feature of SQL Server, to analyze the performance differences of the queries run in Module 1.0.
+Even though query store is not new to SQL Server 2019, it is an excellent feature to help analyze performance differences with Intelligent Query Processing.

+<p><b><a name="challenge">The Challenge</a></b></p>

+Developers and DBA need to track query performance execution over time without having to "pool" Dynamic Management Views and save it to permanent storage.
+Data professionals need to easily be able to compare query execution for different query plans associated with the same query text.

+<p><b><a name="solution">The Solution</a></b></p>

 The Query Store is built into the query processing engine, enabled using an option for each database in SQL Server.
 Once enabled, performance statistics for queries are cached and stored in the SQL user database so they are persisted across server restarts.

-In addition, the Query Store comes with a series of catalog and dynamic management views to gain insight into recorded query performance.
+In addition, the Query Store comes with a series of catalog and dynamic management views to gain insight into recorded query performance, including the ability to view execution details for different query plans over time associated with the same query.

 You can read more about the Query Store at https://docs.microsoft.com/en-us/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store.
+In addition, there were enhancements in Query Store for SQL Server 2019 for "capture policy" which you can read at https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-set-options?view=sqlallproducts-allversions.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="./graphics/point1.png"><b><a name="aks">Activity: Using Query Store for Performance Analysis</a></b></p>

 The **WideWorldImporters** sample database that you restored in Module 1.0 has the Query Store feature enabled.
 If you performed the Activities in Module 1.0, the Query Store recorded performance information about each query execution.

+**NOTE**: *If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 1.0 and run through all the steps again.*

 Work through the following steps to use the Query Store to examine the query performance differences for the CustomerProfits stored procedure when executed with database compatibility 130 versus 150.